 Held in Auckland at the ANZ Viaducts Centre on 30 August 2017, I was humbled that my project was among so many amazing projects in the annual Resene Colour Awards – including the Harewood Underpass by Mike Thomas of Jasmax Architects and Spitaki House by Lovell & O’Connell Architects.

-This project also won a Community Award at the Masters Painters Association awards night on 21 October 2017.
+This project also won a Community Award at the Masters Painters Association Awards, October 2017.